Borrowing Materials and Overdues

 Each student and staff member in the high school has an identification card with a barcode strip on it.
 The barcode identifies each individual in the library's computer system.
 This ID card should be used whenever an item is borrowed or renewed.
 If your ID card is unavailable, please see the librarian to borrow what you need.

-Items that remain overdue at the end of the marking period will cause the borrower's name to be placed on the school Obligations List, which is managed in the library.
+Items that remain overdue at the end of the marking period will cause the borrower's name to be placed on the school's obligations list.